radryan1979/wizardConjurer/README.md

   ...
 </wizard-control>
 ```
-The only attribute the wizard-control directive has is the wizard-name attribute and it is required.
+The only attribute the `wizard-control` directive has is the `wizard-name` attribute and it is required.
 This provides a unique named instance that is used when communicating between the directives and conjurer service.

-In your controller you will need to inject the ng-Conjurer service named wizardServiceApi.
+In your controller you will need to inject the ng-Conjurer service named `wizardServiceApi`.
 You can then use the service to create a new named wizard and begin to set the properties:
 ```javascript
 (function(){
 	'use strict';